e-choness/portfolio-site/README.md

 ## About

-This is a personal portfolio website for yours truly :)
+This is a personal portfolio website for yours truly :).

+- Responsive to screen width;
+- Animated slide diagonal background;
+- Animate on scroll effect;
+- Mansonary card visual.

 ## Third-Party Plugins